 How to Photograph Jewelry on a White Background: Materials You’ll Need

 A lightbox, as shown below, is an illuminated translucent surface that provides light diffusion, eliminates glare, and softens the shadows.
 This jewelry photography kit is perfect for achieving perfect jewelry images as it supports easy soft lighting features and clutter-free and consistent background.

 In this video, we used the GemLightbox to photograph a Tiffany & Co diamond and pink sapphire heart pendant necklace.
 Since the lightbox is specially designed for jewelry, it has a built-in light source with a light temperature that’s perfect for diamonds and gemstones.
 Achieving a white background using a jewelry photography kit like this makes the job relatively easy.

 Some lightbox comes inexpensive but be wary when you buy one as not all light boxes are designed to capture jewelry images.

 If you’re still learning, you can DIY your own jewelry lightbox, but there are some downsides to it.
 For example, achieving the proper lighting source and position.

 White background alternatives

 If you’re photographing jewelry from home, you can use some white background alternatives such as white paper rolls or matte finish vinyl backdrop.
 Unlike the former, the latter doesn’t wrinkle.
 It also saves you some money, especially, when you photograph jewelry regularly.

 Do not mix different light sources at once as it can cause real problems to your final output.
 Some lightboxes come with built-in light similar to the one we used above.
-However, not all are equipped with the right colour temperature.
-The GemLightbox above is built with 5000+K colour temperature – the perfect colour temperature for photographing jewelry.
+However, not all are equipped with the right color temperature.
+The GemLightbox above is built with 5000+K color temperature – the perfect color temperature for photographing jewelry.